ZekaiWang04/cs285_proj/README.md

 Implemented skeleton for ode_agent_true_dynamics

 Give up on trying to figure out why for ode_agent.update(), cpu runs faster than gpu.
 Deperated it in favor of the faster ode_agent.batch_update().

+Change the run script / configs to have different training setups.

 ## Possible References